oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    a Key Binding JWT is provided by the Holder or not.
 Refer to (#key_binding_security) for details.
 2. If Key Binding is required and the Holder has provided an SD-JWT, the Verifier MUST reject the presentation.
-2. If the Holder has provided a Fnord, parse it into an SD-JWT and a Key Binding JWT.
+2. If the Holder has provided an SD-JWT-KB, parse it into an SD-JWT and a Key Binding JWT.
 3. Process the SD-JWT as defined in (#sd_jwt_verification).
 4. If Key Binding is required:
     1. If Key Binding is provided by means not defined in this specification, verify the Key Binding according to the method used.